crotwell/pickax/README.md

 # Keys

-- m create generic pick
+- c create generic, unnamed, pick
-- p create pick and set phase_hint to "P"
+- a create pick and set phase_hint to "P"
 - s create pick and set phase_hint to "S"
+- d to display current picks
 - q quit and save

 # build hints